"Embrace the crisp air and see Gornergrat Railway. January is a magical time to experience Zermatt. Adventure awaits around every corner."

 Why Visit Zermatt?

-Zermatt mesmerizes as Switzerland's most iconic mountain village where the Matterhorn's perfect pyramid dominates every view at 4,478m, car-free streets preserve Alpine village atmosphere, and luxury hotels host elite skiers and hikers year-round.
-This Valais resort (pop.
-5,800) at 1,620m elevation serves as pilgrimage site for the Matterhorn—Switzerland's most photographed peak rises in solitary grandeur creating postcard perfection from every angle.
+Zermatt absolutely mesmerizes mountain lovers as Switzerland's most iconic and photographed Alpine village where the Matterhorn's instantly recognizable perfect pyramid peak dominates literally every single view rising majestically at 4,478 meters (14,692 feet), completely car-free cobblestone streets preserve authentic Alpine village atmosphere with only electric taxis and horse-drawn carriages allowed, and ultra-luxury hotels host elite international skiers, mountaineers, and hikers year-round in this exclusive high-altitude resort.
+This picture-perfect Valais canton resort village (pop. approximately 5,800 permanent residents though visitor numbers quintuple that in peak seasons) sits at lofty 1,620-meter elevation serving as the essential pilgrimage destination for Matterhorn admirers worldwide—Switzerland's most photographed and arguably most beautiful peak rises in magnificent solitary grandeur above the village creating absolutely flawless postcard perfection from every conceivable angle and hotel window.

 What to Do